actions-marketplace-validations/pavelsaman_nr-send-test-results/README.md

 ### new-relic-license-key

-New Relic license key for Metric API ingestion
+New Relic license key for ingestion

 **Required**: true